huangbong/resume/resume.md

 *   **University of California, Berkeley** (Berkeley, CA)

-    -   B.A. in Computer Science (August 2014 -- May 2018)
+    -   B.A. in Computer Science

 Work Experience
 ---------------

 *   **Massdrop, Inc** (San Francisco, CA)

-    Software engineering intern, May 2015 -- August 2015
+    Software engineer, May 2015 -- August 2016

     -   Re-engineered massdrop.com from PHP to an event driven Node.js/React stack.
-    -   Contributed heavily towards the full-stack development of the site (written entirely in Javascript).
+    -   Lead the development of a native iOS/Android app using react-native.
-    -   Integrated Bitcoin payments into the site using BitPay's payment API/gateway.
     -   Massdrop acquired a $40 million series B fundraising round during my time there.

 *   **Reddit Unofficial Gaming Community** (New York, NY)